You’ve made it to the second round of interviews, congratulations. Now what?

 6. Leave on a Positive Note

 Regardless of how your second round turns out, leave the interview with a positive vibe and smile.
 Your last impression could just push you over the line.
 It’s also key to wrap up all of your answers with an uplifting response and forward-thinking attitude.
-At the conclusion, thank your interviewer for their time and the opportunity.
+In conclusion, thank your interviewer for their time and the opportunity.

 Finally, often overlooked by candidates (but never by recruiters), is to clearly state that you are excited and really want the job!
 In an age where job seekers rush from interview to interview on the daily, this emotional intelligence could be just the thing to help you stand out.